edenjing/CCML/README.md

 * The preprocessed data is uploaded in the folder ./data

 # Usage
 * Preprocess original data.
-(If you want to use other dataset, please preprocess the dataset into the data format under the folder data.)
+(Please preprocess any alternative dataset into the specified data format within the data folder)
 * Run main.py
 * Adjust the hyperparameters and strategies according to the needs